aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 ## Forms: NewContactButton

 - NewContactButton: Replace with form and bound to a server function which creates new contact and redirect, we cannot convert the pending state just yet.
 No need for prevent default.
-- Making buttons with forms istedenfor on clicks, can run without javascript.
+- Making buttons with forms istedenfor on clicks, can run without javascript when calling Server Function directly.
 - No need for use client here, delete NewContactButton, move it to layout.
 Direkte I en server component.
-- Foreløpig har ikke denne pending state

 ## useFormStatus(): SubmitButton, DeleteContactButton, NewContactButton

-- SubmitButton: add useFormStatus() to show loading state even from the server, use in NewContactButton, then DeleteContactButton
+- SubmitButton: add useFormStatus() to show loading state even from the server, use in NewContactButton.
+- Vi er faktisk på serveren her, men SubmitButton med useFormStatus håndterer alt av interaktivitet, composability.
 - DeleteContactButton: Bruk form isteden for bare button, remove pending state.
-Automatic transition for throwing errors.
+Automatic transition for throwing errors, automatic loading state.
-- Vi er faktisk på serveren her, men SubmitButton med useFormStatus håndterer alt av interaktivitet, composability.

 ## useActionState(): ContactForm